 What are Directed Energy Weapons?

 Directed energy weapons (DEWs) engage and destroy enemy assets and threats by using concentrated electromagnetic energy.
 High-energy lasers and high-power electromagnetic devices, such as millimeter wave and microwave weapons, are included in this category.
 DEWs can have advantages like transient and reversible effects, in contrast to conventional weapons.
-They are able to disable or stop electronic systems without destroying them entirely.
+They are able to disable or stop electronic systems without destroying them.

 1. Lockheed Martin Corporation